 A separate temperature controller will allow you to adjust the temperature effortlessly for this Hygger Titanium Aquarium Heater.
 As you don’t have to take the heater out of the tank for setpoint adjustment, it benefits accurate control.

 The heater automatically shuts off, reaching the set temperature.
 The heating temperature range is broad enough, from 32 to 104°F, with a control accuracy of +/- 0.5 °C. A good one!

 This heater is suitable for freshwater, saltwater aquariums, and reef tanks.
 As the construction material is Titanium, so it is entirely corrosion-proof and durable.
-No glass in the construction, therefore the Hygger Aquarium Heater is shatter-proof and not prone to fragility.
+They hadn’t used glass in the construction.
+Therefore, the Hygger Aquarium Heater is shatter-proof and not prone to fragility.

-You can see the temperature settings from an LCD monitor in either Celsius or Fahrenheit scale.
+You can see the temperature settings from an LCD monitor on either Celsius or Fahrenheit scale.
 An external thermostat measures the water temperature, which is visible on display.

-The display shows the water temperature up and the set temperature down, thus easily comparable to identifying whether it maintains temperature correctly.
+The display shows the water temperature up and the set temperature down, thus quickly identifying whether it maintains temperature correctly.

 Four different sizes of Hygger Titanium Aquarium Heater are available.
 They are 50, 100, 200, and 500 watts.
 You can pick the right size based on your requirements.

 This horizontally placed submersible heater can be mounted on the tank with two suction cups.
 This feature provides the benefit that you can set the heater anywhere at any water height you want.
 Maintaining the water temperature can be more manageable, placing it near a steady current flow (with a pump).

 Suitable Heater For Most Species Of Tropical Fish